Distillery: Glen Elgin

 Bottle Size: 700ml

 Producing whisky in a Speyside distillery comes with a lot of expectation.
 Good thing is the team at Glen Elgin know just how to handle it - by producing amazing single malts like this 18-Year-Old bottle (1998).
-It’s unique in that it is made from two different yeasts, before being distilled in both sherry and European oak casks, an experimental process that has more than paid off.
-There have only been 5,352 of these released worldwide, so if you want one then “move” and “sharp” are two words that spring to mind!
+It’s unique in that it is made from two different yeasts, before being distilled in both sherry and European oak casks, an experimental process that has paid off in spades.

 Flavour Profile: Nose